top of page

 Why did you produce KESHO, 13 Histoires et Nursery Rhymes of Africa?

-Motherhood changes the body, and especially the mind.
-As a Congolese journalist, Pan-Africanist and activist, I have always wanted to find those parts of history deliberately erased from the books.
-A history torn and removed piece-by-piece in an attempt to do away with it, in particular, the many cultures and spiritualities of the African continent.
+As a Congolese journalist, pan-Africanist and activist, I have always wanted to find these parts of History deliberately erased from books.
+A History torn out and removed piece by piece in an attempt to make the many cultures and spiritualities of the African continent disappear.

-This need to rediscover our specificities, our identities, our songs and our lullabies has grown with motherhood.
-I quickly realized that it was not easy to get hold of children's books or soundtracks of nursery rhymes from Black Africa.
-Our many writings are themselves difficult to find, thus conveying the false idea that Africans operate only on a tradition of oral transmission.
+I quickly noticed that it was not easy to obtain children's works, books or sound traces of nursery rhymes from Black Africa.
+Our numerous writings are themselves difficult to find, thus conveying this false idea that Africans operate solely on a tradition of oral transmission.
+Fortunately, Africans and Afro-descendants from all over the world have managed, as best they can, to preserve our rich cultural heritage, sometimes paying for it with their lives.

-Fortunately, Africans and Afro-descendants from all over the world have managed, as best they can, to conserve our rich cultural heritage, sometimes paying for it with their lives.
-For thousands of years, our ancestors have preserved these treasures, generation after generation.
-They sang us nursery rhymes and imparted values and memory to us through fairy tales and other forms of storytelling.
-It is important to remember this: "A people without memory is a people without a future.”
+For thousands of years, our ancestors have preserved these treasures generation after generation.
+They sang us nursery rhymes and transmitted values and our memory to us through tales and other forms of stories.

-It was therefore obvious.
-The lullabies I sang to my daughter had to be compiled into a book so that other moms and dads could find them.
+So it was obvious.
+The popular lullabies I sang to my daughter needed to be compiled into a book so other moms and dads could find them.
 So that those who have been deprived of their roots, whatever the reasons, can find pieces of them and never lose them again.
-May moms and dads from other cultures and continents experience these wonders of African heritage, these wonders of the world. »

 bottom of page